MrFlacko/lastpass-script/README.md

 if anyone has any issues running this script on other distributions, open a pull request.

-Just download the script then add this to your ~/.bashrc without the quotations "alias lp='/path/to/run.sh'"
+Just download the script then add this to your ~/.bashrc without the quotations "alias lp='/path/to/run.sh'" Update the ~/.bashrc with the command "source ~/.bashrc" without the quotations

-Then you can use the command lp $args
+Then you can use the command lp $args to run the script